Upcoming Workshop in Langley, BC

 A Unique Workshop Experience!

-Pastel Artists.CA is hosting an exciting 3 day workshop with 3 top West Coast pastel artists.
+Pastel Artists.CA is hosting a 2 day workshop with 2 of Canada’s Master pastellists.
 Each day will feature a different instructor, different style and different subject matter.
-A “pastel sampler” if you will!

-Join Roberta Combs, Andrew McDermott and Joan Larson for a fun and information packed 3 days in beautiful BC.
+Join Roberta Combs and Gail Sibley for a fun and information packed 2 days in beautiful BC.

 Where: Masonic Hall – 20701 Fraser Hwy, Langley, BC

 What’s Included: Lunch will be provided each day, as well as coffee and tea